Hiwonder-docs/WonderEcho/source/docs/4_Multiple_Controller_Communication_Tutorial.md

 }
 ```

-(6) For a detailed list of the data values, please refer to the **"4.5 Command Word Broadcasting Protocol List"**.
+(6) For a detailed list of the data values, please refer to the [Command Word Broadcasting Protocol List]().

 ### 4.4.4 STM32F407 Voice Broadcast